||Monday, 17 February 2014 7:03pm

 Why Dogs and Backyard Swamps Don't Go Well Together

-We have, as you've no doubt seen in previous posts of mine, a swamp in our back yard.
+We have, as you've no doubt seen in previous posts of mine, a swamp in the back yard of our duplex.
 It's not just ordinary rain puddles; the water remains standing on the surface for weeks or even months on end, to the point that it develops a thick layer of green pond scum.
 It also reeks

 , in the way that only water left standing for weeks or months can reek.
 Particularly water with vast amounts of organic matter (dog poop, drowned plants, partially composted kitchen scraps, and so on) decaying in it.
 The entire yard reeks.
 I'm sure all the neighbors directly adjacent to us can smell it.
 I'd feel a need to apologize profusely to them, if not for the fact that in this neighborhood, the smell of a reeking yard is by far the least of anyone's problems.